diogogithub/gnu-social/modules/TheFreeNetwork/README.md

 and to ensure that each profile is handled by one and only one federation protocol at a time.

-Each newly added federation protocol **must** support all the already supported functionalities by the other federation protocols, otherwise this module will be moving between FullFeaturedFederationProtocolProfile and LackyFederationProtocolProfile all the time.
+Each newly added federation protocol **must** support all the already supported functionalities by the other federation protocols, otherwise if the LackyFederationProtocolProfile is preferred, the remote actors using it will be limited.

 You **must** feed this Module with the list of preferences for each federation protocol, more on that in the following section.